 As mentioned above, it pays off to use invoice management software.
 This type of program can make it easier to handle accounts receivable and avoid late payments.

 Depending on your needs, you may use free or premium invoice management software programs.
-Premium products offer a wider range of features, but the fees can add up in the long run.
+Premium products offer a wider range of features, but they will also likely have a cost to them as well.

-A complete solution for freelancers is Hectic's invoicing software is built specifically for freelancers.
-With this program, users can manage projects, create and send invoices, and track their expenses—all from one location.
+Hectic's invoicing software is built specifically for freelancers.
+With this program, users can manage projects, track time, create invoices, and even automate sending invoices — all from one location.

 Hectic also takes the stress out of accounting.
-You can use the app to manage your finances, generate profit and loss reports, track your hours, and more.
+You can use the app to manage your expenses, generate profit and loss reports, get reimbursed, and more.

 Regardless of the invoicing system used, make sure you and your clients agree on the payment terms before you start working together.